This post may contain affiliate links. Please read our disclosure policy.

 - To the same bowl, add the coconut oil, coconut sugar, almond butter and vanilla.
 Add the almond flour and sprinkle the baking soda and salt evenly over the mixture.
 Use a spatula or wooden spoon to stir until well combined, adding 1-2 tablespoons water if the mixture is too dry.
 Fold in the chocolate chips.

-- Use a 2-tablespoon cookie scoop to scoop the dough onto the baking sheet.
+- Use a spring-loaded cookie scoop to scoop the dough onto the baking sheet.
 Press each ball down slightly and sprinkle with flaky sea salt.
 Bake for 10-13 minutes or until the edges are just starting to brown.

 - Cool on the pan for 5 minutes and then transfer to a wire rack to finishing cooling.
 Makes about 16 cookies.